Shadyxstep/apres-apparel-MS4/README.md

 - [Google Fonts](https://fonts.google.com/) were used across the site:
 - [Montserrat](https://fonts.google.com/specimen/Montserrat#standard-styles) : default font.
-- [AnimateCSS](https://animate.style/) : Animations used for landing, team & athlete page.
+- [AnimateCSS](https://animate.style/) : Animations used for heading on landing, team & athlete page.
 - [Bootstrap](https://getbootstrap.com/) : Typography / Colors Documentation from Bootstrap was used in various headings/texts/alerts around the site such as ".display-x" & ".text-success" classes.